coderefinery/manuals/workshop-playbook.md

 Some thoughts on target groups that should be tried to be reached:

 - Learners (many sub-categories with different time vs need trade-offs: students, junior researchers, senior researchers, lifelong learning) (join a workshop)
-- Exercise leaders (bring your friends, join to learn more and lead groups)
+- team leaders (bring your friends, join to learn more and lead groups)
 - Research leaders (people who can tell their students they need to attend CR)
 - University staff (Computing, open sci, etc.) (people who can serve as local organizers and serve as local helpers)
 - Potential instructors (teach, etc.)